 - Additional work between sessions is covered by the session fee, except for preparation of any open statement of financial information, summary of proposals or parenting plan, each of which (as above) costs £500.

 - It is usual to provide a session record or letter at the end of each session; we do not charge for this but reserve the right not to provide such a letter if in our professional opinion it will harm the mediation process to do so.

 Our mediation costs £400 per hour, whether one or two mediators are involved; this hourly charge is divided equally between the clients unless you ask us to make a different arrangement.
 Most mediation sessions last for an hour and a half, and therefore cost between £480 and £600 (depending on who your mediators are); this cost is divided between you.
 Mediation usually involves three to six sessions.
-We do not charge for preparing for the sessions, or for writing letters between sessions, but we do charge for the creation of the formal paperwork that may be produced in the course of the mediation – £500 for a Open Statement of Financial Information and £500 for a Memorandum of Understanding or Parenting Plan, again divided equally between the clients.
+We do not charge for preparing for the sessions, or for writing letters between sessions, but we do charge for the creation of the formal paperwork that may be produced in the course of the mediation – £500 for a Open Statement of Financial Information and £500 for a Summary of Proposals or Parenting Plan, again divided equally between the clients.
 The total cost of mediation is therefore likely to be between about £2,500 and £5,000, shared between you.
 If the mediation is successful, there are likely to be some additional legal costs, but these should be relatively limited.

 In England the current hourly rate for an average High Street solicitor qualified to work with families is about £200 plus VAT, while specialist solicitors in London charge anything up to £700 an hour.
 How many hours you will be charged for depends entirely on how many hours the solicitors need to spend dealing with your case; each of you will need a separate solicitor, and the legal costs of going to court are rarely less than £20,000, rising to much more in complicated cases.